mgkrupagmail/FastMergeWithOutBuffer/README.md

 There are serval overloads of `MergeWithOutBuffer1()`.
 There is always one overload that accepts (and another overload that does not accept) as its last argument a custom comparison operator (see https://en.cppreference.com/w/cpp/named_req/Compare for the requirements).
 If no custom comparison operator is passed then the default comparison operator is used.

-There is one version of `MergeWithOutBuffer1()` that accepts four iterators as arguments and another that accepts only three.
+There is one overload of `MergeWithOutBuffer1()` that accepts four iterators as arguments and another that accepts only three.
-The overload that accepts only three iterator arguments `(start_left, start_right, one_past_end)` assumes that the lists belong to the same container object and also that start_right is one past the last element of the left list (for example, use this version is you have a single `std::vector<int>` with values `{ 1, 2, 3, 4, 0, 1, 2 }`).
+The overload that accepts only three iterator arguments `(start_left, start_right, one_past_end)` assumes that the lists belong to the same container object and also that start_right is one past the last element of the left list (for example, use this overload if you have a single `std::vector<int>` with values `{ 1, 2, 3, 4, 0, 1, 2 }`).
 The overload that accepts four iterator arguments does not assume that the left list and the right list belong to the same container object; for example, the left (sorted) list and the right (sorted) list may belong to two different `std::vector<int>` objects; currently, the two objects need to have the same iterator type (e.g. if one iterator has type `std::vector<int>::iterator` then so must the other).
 However, it is possible to implement these algorithms for two different iterator types because all that is required is that the iterators point to the same type of object; such an implementation was previously present in this project (before it was removed after a major update) and needs to be added back.